Would you like us to help you? - Click a Button and let us try

 The Awards Era

 Encouraged by my success, I decided to enter more competitions.
 Again, I was surprised at how many we won as a firm.
-To be fair we were doing an unusual type of work, which was not only newsworthy, but also helped the victims of abuse by the state.
+To be fair, we were doing an unusual type of work, which was not only newsworthy but also helped the victims of abuse by the state.
 Some of our clients wanted to shout about their issues from the rooftops, whilst others understandably wished to remain silent.

-To read about our awards in more detail go to our awards page.
-In total both my team and I have won 11 awards since 2010.
+To read about our awards in more detail, go to our awards page.
+In total, both my team and I have won 11 awards since 2010.

 The Final Years of Abney Garsden

 In the final few years of Abney Garsden McDonald, I started to think of my retirement from practice.
 I was hoping that I would be able to appoint some partners who would buy me out.
 My founding partner Paul McDonald retired in 2006 leaving me as a sole Practitioner.
-This left me wtihout a strong counsellor, with whom I could share decisions.
+This left me without a strong counsellor, with whom I could share decisions.
 In order to boost the firm and help with marketing, I joined the QualitySolicitor Franchise in 2013, which boosted our marketing reach by being part of a national organisation.

 Solicitors are in a similar position to other professionals in that retirement at a certain date leaves cases unfinished and a high professional indemnity premium to pay.
 In the world of Personal Injury, the government, through various measures, had ruined the profitability of most cases by the imposition of costs rules.
 The niche areas of law such as child abuse cases thus became more appealing than hitherto.